Rules

 Encumbrance

-Gear has encumbrance, measured in points and denoted enc, as exampled in the table below.
-The more awkward or bulky the object, the greater the encumbrance.
+Gear has encumbrance, measured in points and denoted as enc, as shown in the table below.
+The more awkward or bulky the object, the greater its encumbrance.
 The GM adjudicates ambiguous objects.

 Gear enc